oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 5.6 Conformance Clause 5: SARIF post-processor <a id='conformance-clause-5-sarif-post-processor'></a>

-A SARIF post-processor satisfies the “SARIF post-processor” conformance profile if:
+A SARIF post-processor satisfies the "SARIF post-processor" conformance profile if:

-- It satisfies the “SARIF consumer” conformance profile.
+- It satisfies the "SARIF consumer" conformance profile.

-- It satisfies the “SARIF producer” conformance profile.
+- It satisfies the "SARIF producer" conformance profile.

 - It additionally satisfies those normative requirements in [§3](#file-format) that are designated as applying to post-processors.

 ## 5.7 Conformance Clause 6: SARIF consumer <a id='conformance-clause-6-sarif-consumer'></a>

-A consumer satisfies the “SARIF consumer” conformance profile if:
+A consumer satisfies the "SARIF consumer" conformance profile if:

 - It reads SARIF log files and interprets them according to the semantics defined in [§3.](#file-format)